 So, what looks more natural?
 All blogs getting some links or only one blog getting many links?

 Understandably, if you have written a fantastic piece of content, you want to blow it out.

-But always keep things moderate and do link building for other pages to stay safe.
+But always keep things moderate and do link building.

 These are just a few indicators of unnatural link building practices.